Okay. So if you’re looking at learning new skills, you’ve probably thought about the comparison between Skillshare vs Masterclass.

 - Which platform has the skill you’re trying to learn (Skillshare has way more courses, so does have more options.

 I hope that helps you make the decision!
+And make sure you understand the difference between skills and abilities.
 Good luck!